 Einstein said “Everybody is a Genius.
 But If You Judge a Fish by Its Ability to Climb a Tree, It Will Live Its Whole Life Believing that It is Stupid.”
 Not everyone is suited for every position within a corporation.
 Putting good employees in positions where they they are doomed to fail is not only demoralizing to them, but it hurts your business.
 You know the saying ‘you can’t put a square peg in a round hole’.
 Why would you try?

 Why would you tell a great salesman, to stop doing sales….

 That doesn’t make sense to me either.
 ‘Hey, you’re really great at sales, so we’re going to have you do something else.’
-That makes no sense.
-When you promote a great salesman to a manager and that’s not their strength, well you’ve got a problem on your hands.
+That makes no sense, but when you promote a great salesman to manager and that’s not their strength; well you’ve got a problem on your hands.
 A better solution would be to motivate them where they are at.
 I’ve said this before, many salespeople are motivated by money.
 Why not increase their commission percentage?
 Ensure they are getting a good number of leads, so they can close them.
 Support them where they are at.

 Make more than one ladder…

 Are there many different career trajectories for your employees?
 Based on their skills and desires?
 If not, you may be setting your self up for a lot of turnover.
 Not everyone wants to go up the same career ladder.
 A software engineer might not want to ‘promote’ into a management position.
 He may like designing code, and may not like managing people.
 So, what would motivate him or her?
 Payraise?
 Increased vacation time for on time delivery with minimal bugs?
 It’s worth asking!
 Maybe making said programmer lead or senior programmer.
 Giving this person more challenging projects?
 That’s a career ladder they might just like to climb!
 A marketing coordinator may like to take on bigger clients and projects, but may not want to manage people.
 Meet them where they are at.